-Turn a troubled and underutilized three-lane vehicle roadway into a vibrant but safe shopping, dining and entertainment destination.
+Turn a troubled and underutilized three-lane roadway into a vibrant but safe shopping, dining and entertainment destination.

 The downtown Old Town Chinatown district of Portand, Oregon, is populated by bars, restaurants, offices and social services.
 The busy area, which is plagued by a street grid of roads that were built for mid 20th-century traffic, features overly wide, three-lane one-way streets that have become a setting for gangs, drug dealing, gun violence and prostitution.